College Opportunity Fund (COF)

 Undergraduate students who are classified as non-residents and graduate students are not eligible for the COF stipend.

-Courses offered through our Extended Studies office are not eligible for the COF stipend.
+Courses offered through our Extended Campus office are not eligible for the COF stipend.

 This amount may differ each year.
 It is determined by the state legislature each spring for the upcoming academic year.
 The amount is the same at all Colorado public institutions.